§18-5G-4. West Virginia Board of Education; powers and duties for implementation, general supervision, and support of public charter schools.

 (b) The state board is responsible for exercising, in accordance with this article, the following powers and duties with respect to the oversight and authorization of public charter schools:

 (1) Provide forms to promote the quality and ease of use for authorizers to solicit applications for public charter schools, for applicants to complete applications, and for establishing quality charter contracts that include a framework for performance standards.
-The forms shall be available for use and solicitations made not later than the beginning of February, 2020.
-The forms shall include an application deadline of August 31st of the year prior to the beginning of operations for the proposed school year.
-No public charter school may begin operation prior to the beginning of the proposed school year following the previous year August application;
+The forms shall be available for use and solicitations made not later than the beginning of February 2020.
+The forms shall include an application deadline of August 31st of the year prior to the beginning of operations for the proposed school year, or April 30th of the proposed school year in the case of a conversion public charter school or a program conversion public charter school;

 (2) Provide training programs for public charter school applicants, administrators and governing board members, as applicable, that include, but are not limited to: